avaniss/BCGWatchAPI/README.md

  2. Create a run configuration as shown below:

    ![RunConfiguration](docs/runConfiguration.png)
- 3. Run the application using the above configuration.
+ 3. Run the application using the above configuration.</br>
  4. Once the application is up and running on the server, open your web browser and navigate to- [http://localhost:8080/health](http://localhost:8080/health)